microbiome/microbiome/vignettes/vignette.md

 -->

 microbiome R package
 ====================

-The microbiome package contains general-purpose tools for microarray-based analysis of microbiome profiling data sets.
+The microbiome package contains general-purpose tools for microarray-based analysis of microbiome profiling data sets in R (R Core Team, 2013); also relevant (Venables and Ripley, 2002)

 ### Example workflows